RidhaMuneer/To-Do-List/README.md

+## To-Do List Project

+# Made using Java Swing Library to make the GUI, and used JDBC to connect it to a MySQL database.

 ## Getting Started

 Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Here is a guideline to help you get started writing Java code in Visual Studio Code.

 ## Folder Structure